computational-psychology/computational-psychology-www/content/pages/index.rst

-New group member: Sam Chamani
+New group member: Filipe Borges, Sam Chamani and Marc Tukendorf
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are very happy to welcome our new group member `Sam Chamani <https://www.psyco.tu-berlin.de/chamani.html>`_ to our group.
+We are very happy to welcome our new group members `Filipe Borges <https://www.psyco.tu-berlin.de/borges.html>`_ , `Sam Chamani <https://www.psyco.tu-berlin.de/chamani.html>`_ and `Marc Tukendorf <https://www.psyco.tu-berlin.de/tukendorf.html>`_ to our group.
-In his Bachelor thesis, Sam studies perception of transparency and contrast in variegated checkerboards with transparent media of low luminance values.
+In his Bachelor thesis, Filipe studies surface segmentation through adaptation.
+Sam studies perception of transparency and contrast in variegated checkerboards with transparent media of low luminance values in his Bachelor thesis.
+And Marc focuses on replicability and reproducibility: Translating and evaluating a camouflage detection algorithm in his Bachelor thesis.

 ----